Supplier Management Best Practices with Prequalification

-Working with suppliers, contractors and vendors is an increasing trend in the post-pandemic workforce.
-Adopting best practices through supplier prequalification can assist in scaling capabilities while also maintaining a safe work environment.
+Working with suppliers, contractors, and vendors is an increasing trend in the post-pandemic workforce.
+Adopting Supplier Management Best Practices through supplier prequalification can assist in scaling capabilities while also maintaining a safe work environment.

 What is Contractor / Supplier Management?